nf-core/configs/docs/ceh.md

 This configuration will automatically choose the correct SLURM queue (short,medium,long) depending on the time and memory required by each process.

->NB: You will need an account to use the HPC cluster to run the pipeline.
-If in doubt contact IT.

->NB: Nextflow will need to submit the jobs via SLURM to the HPC cluster and as such the commands above will have to be submitted from one of the login nodes.
+> **NB:** Nextflow will need to submit the jobs via SLURM to the HPC cluster and as such the commands above will have to be submitted from one of the login nodes.